-Raw and pasteurized goat milk produced at a Grade A facility!
-Welcome to stop by anytime during daylight hours.
-We keep a very limited supply on hand so please pre-order if in need of anything special.
-Raw milk is bottled early Mon and Thu mornings; pasteurized milk Fri afternoons.
+Raw and pasteurized goat milk produced at an inspected Grade A facility!
+Milk can be purchase at the farm year-round.
+Pre-order if in need of anything special.
+Raw milk is bottled early Monday and Thursday mornings; pasteurized milk Friday afternoons.
 Be sure to bring a cooler with ice to ensure your milk stays cool for the freshest taste and longest shelf life.

 Goat Milk Straight off the Farm!